-If you’ve been running the Windows 10 on your computer, even with the newest hardware, you might notice that the operating system seems to slow down or lag at times.
-Even something as simple as clicking on the start menu can cause it to hang for a second or two.
-This sluggish performance usually appears in the form of input lags.
+If you’ve been running the Windows 10 on your computer, even with the newest hardware, you might notice that the operating system seems to slow down or lag at times where menus open slowly or sporadic mouse and keyboard movement.
 The fixes below have had good reports of fixing Windows 10 slow performance.

 How To Fix Windows 10 Slow Performance